-AdventureCORPS joined the Death Valley Natural History Association as a Life Member and began recognizing DVNHA as an Official Charity of AdventureCORPS in 2009.
-DVNHA is a nonprofit organization supporting education, research, and preservation in Death Valley National Park and Ash Meadows National Wildlife Refuge.
+Additionally, we have championed other environmental causes including the Los Angeles County Bicycle Coalition, a nonprofit organization with over 1,000 members that engages cyclists through profit organization supporting education, research, and preservation in Death Valley National Park and Ash Meadows National Wildlife Refuge.
 Some of their efforts include DeathValley R.O.C.K.S. (bringing inner city kids to experience one of the largest outdoor classrooms in the world).
 Devil's Hole Pupfish